-7.3.
-Adding S-type material to Bennu or its immediate precursor on the evolutionary history of Bennu itself.
-Open questions are whether the precursor(s) of Bennu shed mass (and how much) as a result of rotational acceleration, whether Bennu is a Nth-generation body originating from a series of larger precursors who experienced collisional disruption events prior to leaving the main belt, and how many impacts of all sizes did these precursors receive from S-type bodies.
+Finally, we consider scenario 3, the possibility that S-type material struck Bennu and that some of it remained on Bennu itself.
+This solution is difficult to quantify without a more sophisticated modeling effort because much depends on the evolutionary history of Bennu itself.
+Open questions are whether the precursor(s) of Bennu shed mass (and how much) as a result of rotational acceleration, whether Bennu is an Nth-generation body originating from a series of larger precursors who experienced collisional disruption events prior to leaving the main belt, and how many impacts of all sizes did these precursors receive from S-type bodies.